 WOW! for Kids provides hands-on nature education by bringing participants face to face with live animals!

 Become a young scientist and learn about the three time periods of the dinosaurs using real fossils and replicas.
-Join us and dig into the past!

 Explore and identify field insects around the grounds of our Water Ecology Center and learn about the lifestyles and lifecycles of these fascinating friends.